Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-post-slider-in-eleventy-with-tailwind.md

 ## Defining the structure

-As mentioned, it should function as a list since that will be the correct markup to use in this case.
+It should function as a list since that will be the correct markup to use in this case.

 Let's change our blog template to use a new post-slider instead of the post-list.